Project Summary

 Number of Students and Prerequisites

-– Experience with public speaking and conducting presentations is an asset
+– Experience with public speaking and conducting presentations is preferable

 Area of Law